evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-2.md

 ~~~
 INT.
 BROKEN STOREFRONT - DAY

-The PCs find a STOREKEEPER who is obsessively trying to clean his shop.
+The STUDENTS find a STOREKEEPER who is obsessively trying to clean his shop.
 He looks like he's being flung around the room by some external force.
 His movements are sloppy, he looks tired, but his eyes are wide open.
 He repeatedly wets a rag with muddy water, and wipes down the entire counter,